Foreign Bodies in the Ear, Nose, and Throat

 some cases, the child may also have a bloody nose.

-Treatment of a foreign body in the nose involves prompt removal of the object by your child's healthcare provider.
-Sedating the child is sometimes needed to remove the your child's healthcare provider to remove the object from the nose:
+Treatment of a foreign body in the nose involves quick removal of the object by your child's healthcare provider.
+Sedating the child is sometimes needed.
+These are some of the ways your child's healthcare provider may use to remove the object from the